sameerpande12/RGordon/README.md

  * ***transition_packet***:- the value of sigma_cwnd which determines which delay to be used to localise the bottleneck in the mm-delay shell

+* ***Implementation Details***
     1. global definitions of ***DROPWINDOW***- set to 80
     2. uses defaultEMU = 100000 to check for the case when no emulated drop occurs
     3. Creates nfqueue with id same as the job id passed to it
     4. saves the computation in the files RScripts/RData<jobID>/windows<trial_number>.csv windows.csv saves the value with the maximum value of cwnd
     5. wget timeout has been set to 10 and retries to 15 ( -T 10 -t 15)
     6. appends the "PID" of the wget used to the end file "RScripts/indexPages<jobID>/pids.txt

 ### E. start.sh
   Peforms initial configuration